api-platform/docs/core/filters.md

    For the sake of consistency, we're using the attribute in the below documentation.

-   For MongoDB ODM, all the filters are in the namespace `ApiPlatform\Core\Bridge\Doctrine\MongoDbOdm\Filter`.
+   For MongoDB ODM, all the filters are in the namespace `ApiPlatform\Doctrine\Odm\Filter`.
 The filter services all begin with `api_platform.doctrine_mongodb.odm`.

 ### Search Filter